 The car's journey to its finalized form has admittedly had a few roadblocks - which can be blamed in part on hemp’s transitioning legal status at that time.
 The passage of the 2018 Farm Bill could ramp up the auto industry’s willingness and fiscal ability to finally embrace Dietzen’s line of thinking – and produce a line of cars to follow suit.
 Regardless, the long overdue legality of hemp’s American production may increase the feasibility – and significantly reduce the cost – of vehicles made with hemp.

 Since the completion and unveiling of his sportscar, Dietzen’s switched gears to the development of hemp-based fuel.
 To do so, he’s partnered with the Colorado-based company Cool Tech, aiding in his long-term dream of helping the environment through next-generation automobiles.

 If you don’t have a hemp sportscar in your own driveway, fear not.
 Our products contain phytocannabinoid-rich hemp extract and can be delivered right to your doorstep.
-Our CBD beverages are lab-certified to contain absolutely no THC, and all five flavors of hemp CBD water are delicious and refreshing.
+And all five flavors of hemp CBD water are delicious and refreshing.
 Better yet, each sparkling CBD soda flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
 PCR hemp extract is one of just five ingredients in every sparkling CBD soda can, and you’ll taste that sweet simplicity with every sip.